-The area alongside the River Severn includes an intertidal zone, salt marsh and fertile dry land and represents a unique and changing environment that humans explored and interacted with.
+The area alongside the River Severn includes an intertidal zone, salt marsh and fertile dry land, and represents a unique and changing environment that humans explore and interact with.
 The river itself has always carried people, goods and ideas up and down its stream, bringing communities together.

 Archaeological discoveries have shown:

 - Prior to the start of the Neolithic period, the landscape was a changing habitat of reed-swamp, fen woodland or saltmarsh

 - During the Neolithic and Bronze Ages, there were intermittent periods of minor colonisation, mainly shown by evidence for woodland clearance before inundation by sediments relating to mudflat or salt marsh environments resulted in a general cessation of human activity